Antibiotic Prophylaxis in Colonoscopy and Esophagogastroduodenoscopy (EGD)

 PERCUTANEOUS ENDOSCOPIC GASTROSTOMY (PEG)

-Patients who were best generic levitra overnight undergoing PEG-tube placement are often vulnerable to infection because of age, compromised nutritional intake, immunosuppression, and underlying diseases.
+Patients who were tadalafil undergoing PEG-tube placement are often vulnerable to infection because of age, compromised nutritional intake, immunosuppression, and underlying diseases.
 An antibiotic that provides optimal coverage of cutaneous organisms, such as cefazolin 1 g IV, should be administered 30 minutes before the procedure.

 REFERENCES